dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 1. Both of the supported collectors (the CloudFront collector and the Clojure-based collector) feature a lag (typically 20-60 minutes) before events are written to Amazon S3
 2. Our ETL process (which takes raw Snowplow events and enriches them) is based on Hadoop/Hive, which are batch-based processing tools.
 They are not designed for real-time (or near-real-time) data processing

-We have adding real-time support to Snowplow on our radar, but this is not a priority currently.
+We have real-time support for Snowplow on our radar, but this is not a priority currently.

 <a name="performance"/>
 ## Does implementing Snowplow on my site effect site performance e.g. page load times?